What is a Pap test?

 There may be other risks based on your condition.
 Be sure to discuss any concerns with your healthcare provider before the procedure.

 Certain things may interfere with a Pap test including:

-- Use of things, such as vaginal creams, jellies, medicines, or spermicidal foams, for 2 to 3 days before the Pap test, as these substances may alter the pH of the cells or hide abnormal cells
+- Using products such as vaginal creams, jellies, medicines, or spermicidal foams for 2 to 3 days before the Pap test.
+These things may change the pH of the cells or hide abnormal cells.

 - Douching for 2 to 3 days before a Pap test as douching can wash away surface cells

-- Sex within 24 hours before the test may cause inflammation of the tissue
+- Having sex within 24 hours before the test may cause inflammation of the tissue

 - Certain medicines, such as tetracycline

 How do I get ready for a Pap test?